KSDunne/statement_beauty/README.md

 This project used the "MoSCoW" method to classify its features and requirements according to their importance towards a minimum viable product (MVP).
 "MoSCoW" stands for "Must have, Should have, Could have and Won't have," with each classification aiding in the prioritization of features.
 This method makes sure that essential components are tackled in priority order.

-In the screenshot below it can be seen where 'must have' and 'should have' labels have been used and in the second screenshot underneat that one, it can be seen where 'could have' and 'won't have' labels were used.
+In the screenshot below it can be seen where 'must have' and 'should have' labels have been used and in the second screenshot underneath that one, it can be seen where 'could have' and 'won't have' labels were used.

 ![MoSCoW screenshot 1](docs/readme_images/moscow_ss_1.PNG)